-Every player must pay the annual sanctioning fees ($15 to BCA Pool League [BCAPL] and $15 to Western BCA [WBCA]) by joining a properly sanctioned Western BCA league and be in good standing with CSI/BCAPL, WBCA and the tournament venue.
+Every player must pay the annual sanctioning fees ($15 to BCA Pool League [BCAPL/CSI] and $15 to Western BCA [WBCA]) by joining a properly sanctioned Western BCA league and be in good standing with their league, BCAPL/CSI, Western BCA and the Tournament Venue.

-- Updated their personal information with a sanctioned Western BCA League Operator at the time dues are paid.
+- Update their personal information with a sanctioned Western BCA League Operator at the time dues are paid.